Flash sale, even just the name sounds intriguing enough to draw you in. But it’s so much more than a catchy sales slogan.

 These sales are the ultimate tactic for creating urgency and driving purchases during a specific time frame.

-They can be an asset for retailers looking to increase sales during slow periods as well as those who are looking to simply drum up enthusiasm and drive traffic to your site/store.
+They can be an asset for retailers looking to increase sales during slow periods as well as those who are looking to simply drum up enthusiasm and drive store traffic.

-What we’re getting at is the idea that flash sales are more than just an opportunity to unload older or overstocked merchandise.
+What we’re getting at is, flash sales are more than just an opportunity to unload old or overstocked merchandise.
 They’re an opportunity to demonstrate value to your customers and create buzz about your brand.

-We’ll show you how by breaking down exactly what a flash sale is as well as give you some examples from successful retailers who are dominating the flash sale game.
+We’ll show you how by breaking down exactly what a flash sale is as well as give you some examples from successful retailers.

-By definition, a flash sale is a type of promotion run for a short time, and featuring a specific product/service.
-Another common hallmark of flash sales is a limited quantity of items up for grabs.
+A flash sale is a type of promotion that is active for a short time, typically featuring a specific or limited quantity of a product or service.

-In addition to understanding the definition of a flash sale, it’s also important to get a clear picture of what makes a successful flash sale.
+In addition to understanding the definition, it’s also important to get a clear picture of what makes a flash sale successful.
 Here are our top five tips:

-It’s all good and well to understand what a flash sale could do for your bottom line, but we’d wager you’re hungry for something a little more concrete.
-Luckily, because flash sales aren’t a new tactic in the business world, there’s a good amount of research pointing to some of the benefits these kind of sales can have.
+Because flash sales aren’t a new tactic, there’s a good amount of research pointing to some of the benefits these kinds of sales can have.

 Now, let’s give these statistics a leg to stand on with some real-world examples of flash sales in action.
 But more specifically, examples that anyone can replicate with their own business model.